-Analysis of trade payables with related parties is reported in the "Transactions with related parties" section of the Separate Financial Statements below.
+Analysis of trade payables to related parties can be found in the section "Transactions with Related Parties" below of the Separate Financial Statements.

 The book value of trade payables is deemed to approximate their fair value.

 8.19 Other current liabilities